RomanKue/docs-example/docs/app-dev-handbook/kubernetes.md

 ### Perform Port-Forwarding

+To interact directly with a pod of the application you will require the name of it, which is available by accessing the grafana dashboard as described in the [Telemetry section](https://pages.atc-github.azure.cloud.bmw/UNITY/unity/app-dev-handbook/telemetry.html)
+There selecting a dashboard (e.g. **Container Resources**) you can find out the name of the pods.

-The following will forward the `8080` port of the pod to `8080` port of the localhost :
+The following will forward the `8080` port of the pod to `8080` port of the localhost:

 ```bash
 kubectl --server "https://$KUBERNETES_HOST" --token "$KUBERNETES_TOKEN" --namespace "$KUBERNETES_NAMESPACE" port-forward app-foo-api-5c484fd67c-9x9ll 8080:8080